cabamarcos/SuperMask/First_approach/Explanation.md

 5. Back-propagate that loss through the un-pruned mask and update the new weights.
 6. Test the results after each epoch with the pruned net.
 7. Repeat 2-6 with the un-pruned mask and net.

-## Conclussion

-This might work in theory because in each epoch we will have new weights in mask, making the pruning of the net different each time.
-This can make us find a supermask where the results are higher, making all the costly process of training a big RNN less costly.
-(LTH)

-After tying to code it with Pytorch and Tensorflow I figured out it couldn't be implemented, as you can't use the value of the loss of the net and back propagate in the mask.